aleha84/simple.canvas.core2/README.md

 - Add used colors panel

-- Add Layer move
+- Shortcuts for adding new group (points/lines mode)

-- clone group to another frame if it is not exists
+- Select multiple points (select tool), move or remove selection

-- Fix bugs
+- Remove point on selection if R pressed